 Document Section Description Target Audience CA:FeX Interoperability Specifications CA:FeX is an implementable, testable specification based on HL7 FHIR Implementation Guides.
 It defines building blocks to enable FHIR Health Information Exchange (HIE) implementation patterns.
 CA:FeX building blocks are configurable to address necessary Canadian jurisdictional variances.
 The CA:FeX Interoperability Specifications, written in line with international best practices, contain the information necessary for an implementer to consume and develop the components necessary for creating, consuming and sharing clinical data and may be applied to existing and new information systems.
 Solution Developers Use Cases & Definitions The Use Cases & Definitions present the broader context for clinical, business, interoperability and solution development considerations that were discovered during the development of the CA:FeX Interoperability Specifications.
 This section defines the healthcare problem that CA:FeX addresses and includes healthcare use cases and interoperability requirements in terms that will be traceable to the content in the Reference Architecture, which defines the actors and their interactions in scope for the CA:FeX Interoperability Specifications.
-CTOs, CMIOs, CIOs, PTs and Vendors Exchanging Documents in FHIR The Exchanging Documents in FHIR section contains methods for implementing the CA:FeX transactions specifically for document exchange using FHIR RESTful APIs.
-As the content is refined and evolved it will grow into a FHIR implementation guide.
+CTOs, CMIOs, CIOs, PTs and Vendors Exchanging Data & Documents in FHIR The Exchanging Data and Documents in FHIR section points to the CA:FeX FHIR Implementation Guide that contains methods for implementing the CA:FeX transactions specifically for FHIR Resource exchange using FHIR RESTful APIs.
 Solution Developers